Republic of Florence

-The Republic of Florence (Res publica Florentina; Old Italian: Republica di Fiorenza), known officially as the Florentine Republic, was a medieval and early modern state that was centered on the Italian city of Florence in Tuscany, Italy.
+The Republic of Florence (Old Italian: Republica di Fiorenza; contemporary Repubblica di Firenze), also known as the Florentine Republic (Res publica Florentina; Old Republica Fiorentina; contemporary Repubblica Fiorentina /it/), was a medieval and early modern state that was centered on the Italian city of Florence in Tuscany.
 The republic originated in 1115, when the Florentine people rebelled against the Margraviate of Tuscany upon the death of Matilda of Tuscany, who controlled vast territories that included Florence.
-The Florentines formed a commune in Rabodo's (Matilda’s successor) successors' place.
+The Florentines formed a commune in Rabodo's (Matilda's successor) successors' place.
 The republic was ruled by a council known as the Signoria of Florence.
 The signoria was chosen by the gonfaloniere (titular ruler of the city), who was elected every two months by Florentine guild members.

 During the Republic's history, Florence was an important cultural, economic, political and artistic force in Europe.
 Its coin, the florin, was the dominant trade coin of Western Europe for large scale transactions and became widely imitated throughout the continent.
 During the Republican period, Florence was also the birthplace of the Renaissance, which is considered a fervent period of European cultural, artistic, political and economic "rebirth".

 The republic had a checkered history of coups and countercoups against various factions.
 The Medici faction gained governance of the city in 1434 under Cosimo de' Medici.
 The Medici kept control of Florence until 1494.
 Giovanni de' Medici, who later became Pope Leo X, reconquered the republic in 1512.

 Florence repudiated Medici authority for a second time in 1527, during the War of the League of Cognac.
 The Medici reassumed their rule in 1531 after an 11-month siege of the city, aided by Emperor Charles V. Pope Clement VII, himself a Medici, appointed his relative Alessandro de' Medici as the first "Duke of the Florentine Republic", thereby transforming the Republic into a hereditary monarchy.

 The second duke, Cosimo I, established a strong Florentine navy and expanded his territory, conquering Siena.
 In 1569, the pope declared Cosimo the first grand duke of Tuscany.
 The Medici ruled the Grand Duchy of Tuscany until 1737.